 Alongside these, it’s highly recommended that you have funds set aside for your retirement.
 Work out how much you’ll need to save to enjoy the lifestyle you prefer and create a plan on how to get there.
-If you find you can’t put as much cash away as you need to then look at cutting other areas in your budget and putting any extra money into this account, including unexpected wins from playing online real money pokies games and the like.
+If you find you can’t put as much cash away as you need to then look at cutting other areas in your budget and putting any extra money into this account.

 Increase Your Contributions Regularly

 Saving for the future isn’t a set-it-up-and-forget-it situation, but rather one that you will regularly need to reassess.
 Your 40s will likely be your peak earning years, which makes this an excellent time to supercharge your retirement savings.

 Every time you get a raise, receive a bonus or begin a new job because it offers a higher salary, adjust the amount you’re putting away accordingly.
 A great way to do this is to save a percentage of your salary or any money coming in.
 Then, as you earn more, you’ll automatically be saving more.

 Get Your Bills Automated